440 Huntington Avenue

 - AB in Computer Science & Economics, Brown University

-Amal Ahmed is an Assistant Professor of Computer Science at Northeastern University.
+Amal Ahmed is an Associate Professor of Computer Science at Northeastern University.
 Prior to joining Northeastern, she was an assistant professor at the School of Informatics and Computing at Indiana University (2009-2011), a research assistant professor at the Toyota Technological Institute at Chicago (2006-2009), and a postdoctoral fellow at Harvard University (2004-2006).
 She received her PhD from Princeton University in 2004.

 Professor Ahmed’s research involves programming languages and compiler verification with a focus on type systems, semantics, secure compilation, gradual typing, and software contracts.
 She is known for her work on scaling the logical relations proof method to realistic languages—with features like memory allocation and mutation, objects, and concurrency—leading to wide use of the technique, e.g., for correctness of compiler transformations, soundness of advanced type systems, and verification of fine-grained concurrent data structures.
 She recently developed the first proof architecture for verifying multi-pass compilers in the presence of inter-language linking of compiled code.